Transferring to Northwestern

 What test scores are required?

-All transfer applicants are required to submit scores from either the SAT or ACT; the writing scores from either exam are optional.
+Northwestern will be test-optional for transfer students for the 2021-22 application cycle.
+If students choose to submit an SAT and/or ACT score, the writing scores from either exam are optional.
 We accept scores from both the new and old SAT.

 Applicants may self-report these scores, taking care to report their highest individual sections of the SAT and/or highest ACT composite score.
 Applicants are not obligated to report scores from all test dates, though are welcome to do so.
 Admitted students who choose to enroll will be required to submit official SAT or ACT test scores prior to matriculation.